 If they succeed in the stepparent adoption, the reality is that the biological parent’s parental rights end up being terminated.
-That means that will no longer have any physical or legal custody rights to their child on a permanent basis.
-In other words, until the child becomes an adult and can make a decision to see their biological parent, all contact with the biological parent can be severed.
+That means that will no longer have any physical or legal custody rights to their child permanently.
+In other words, until the child becomes an adult and can decide to see their biological parent, all contact with the biological parent can be severed.

 These can be tough cases for courts to consider.
 On one hand, some biological parents maybe can or should have done better in terms of seeing and/or supporting their child.
 But when is it so bad that the best interests of the child are served by a stepparent adoption where the biological parent’s parental rights are terminated forever?

 In some cases, it might be in the child’s best interests where the biological parent is never going to do better — and where the child thinks of their stepparent as their biological parent.
 In other instances, permanent termination of the biological parent’s parental rights might be harsh and might not serve the child’s best interests.